vera-institute/incarceration-trends/README.md

 ## Endmatter

-If you have questions, please contact Vera at <trends@vera.org> or Jacob Kang-Brown by mail at 233 Broadway, 12th Floor, New York, NY 10279.
+If you have questions, please contact Vera at <trends@vera.org> or Jacob Kang-Brown by mail at 34 35th Street, Suite 4-2A Brooklyn, NY 11232.

 The Vera Institute of Justice works to build and create justice systems that ensure fairness, promote safety, and strengthen communities.